gbingersoll/sciengdox/README.md

 $ pipenv install -e .[examples]
 ```

+### Windows

+The underlying Pandoc filter for executing Python code embedded in your
+documents relies on inter-process communication with a Python REPL behind the
+scenes.
+The default inter-process character encoding for Python on Windows is
+[CP-1252](https://en.wikipedia.org/wiki/Windows-1252), and this can cause
+problems if your Python scripts generate output with special characters (and if
+you are doing any scientific or engineering writing, they definitely will).

+Fortunately, this is easily worked-around by setting a Windows environment
+variable `PYTHONIOENCODING` to `utf-8`.
+After setting this, be sure to restart
+any open terminal windows for the change to take effect.

 ### PDF Generation

 To generate PDF files through Pandoc, you need to have `xelatex` installed.